The Effects of Interaction Functions Between Two Cellular Automata: Introduction

+Biological systems have natural partitions that define subsystems, such as individual organisms, individual cells, different cell types, and different species.
 From a bottom-up approach, it is assumed that a system's behavior is entirely determined by the underlying laws of the parts that compose it\cite{ellis2011top, walker2012evolutionary}.
 A top-down approach suggests just the opposite: That the behavior of individual parts in a system is determined by the behavior of the system as a whole\cite{ellis2011top, walker2012evolutionary, topdown}.
-Empirical results suggest that biology uses both, and entities within a system change their laws over time\cite{me2017, walker2012evolutionary}.
-For example, human social systems are composed of individuals and groups of individuals who change their behavior as a function of other individuals or groups, who in turn do the same.
-Biological systems with multiple entities, like communities, change their behavior as a function of other entities within the same system.
+Researchers use either (or both) approaches to explain how entities within a system affect system dynamics over time\cite{me2017, walker2012evolutionary}.
+As an example, human health is impacted by interactions that occur between phages and microbes.
+In turn, an individual's overall health impacts their behavior, including diet, which impacts the communities of phages and microbes.